General Landscape Uses:

 Ecological Restoration Notes:

-It can be used in low densities as an understory shrub in pine rocklands.
+It can be used in low densities as an understory shrub in pine rocklands, but can quickly overwhelm small spaces.

 Grown by a few native plant nurseries in South Florida.
 Available in Fort Myers at All Native Garden Center and Plant Nursery